Work experience options

 You can attend industry days and work part time while at school.
 Speak to your career adviser, Gateway co-ordinator or a teacher to get on work experience programmes.

-- part-time work in a workplace where you learn specific work knowledge and skills
+- part-time work in a workplace or other organisation where you gain work knowledge or transferable skills,

 - assessment of the knowledge and skills you’ve gained